mediacms-io/mediacms/docs/admins_docs.md

 - **public** is the default option and means that a media can appear on listings.
 If media type is video, it will appear once at least a task that produces an encoded version of the file has finished succesfully.
 For other type of files, as image/audio they appear instantly

-- **private** means that newly uploaded content is private - only users can see it or MediaCMS editors, managers and admins.
+- **private** means that newly uploaded content is private - only users can see it or VideoCMS editors, managers and admins.
 Those can also set the status to public or unlisted

 - **unlisted** means that items are unlisted.
 However if a user visits the url of an unlisted media, it will be shown (as opposed to private)